-Southwest Chili Instant Pot recipe is a gluten-free comfort food recipes full of ground beef, black beans, corn, savory spices and more.
+Instant Pot Southwestern Chili is a gluten-free comfort food recipe full of ground beef, black beans, corn, savory spices and more.
 An easy, fast dinner!

 Cooler weather calls for soul-warming comfort food, not more hours in the kitchen!
 Southwest Chili is a hearty recipe full of ground beef, black beans, corn, savory spices and more that takes little prep and cooks in about 30 minutes (but tastes like it’s been simmering all day long)!